-Tesla says it has plenty of cash to hit its targets as its Wall Street hype train hits a snag
+Tesla’s Wall Street hype train hits a speed bump

 and Model X in Q4 compared to Q3 because of the reallocation of some of the manufacturing workforce towards Model 3 production.
 As a result, inventory level of finished Model S and X vehicles should continue to decline.”

-The company today also missed some estimates Wall Street set for its earnings, which seems to have also put some pressure on the stock price.
-The company’s stock price fell around 3% after the initial report came out, but shares of Tesla are still up 50% on the year.
+The company’s stock price fell around 5% after the initial report came out, but shares of Tesla are still up 50% on the year.
 Here’s the chart:

 As the company tries to hit those ramps — which CEO Elon Musk has called “production hell” several times — it’s seemingly taking steps just as aggressive at the company level.
 Tesla fired hundreds of employees earlier this month following what the company said were performance reviews.
 The company didn’t mention those layoffs in the announcement.